arees88/ML_Azure_P3_Capstone/README.md

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response
+- Demo of converting model to ONNX format and using ONNX runtime

 Video is available at the following link: https://www.youtube.com/watch?v=Ueu9BC5kYeM